puzrin/reflow_micro/doc/build.md

 PCB in an ultrasonic bath, leave the buzzer off until after cleaning so it stays safe.

 Then solder the heating head connectors on the top side of the PCB.
+And solder USB connectors mounting holes.

 <img src="./images/pcb_main_bottom.jpg" width="30%"> <img src="./images/pcb_main_top.jpg" width="30%">